 Step 4 Decision

 If you are unhappy with our decision there are very specific circumstances where you can request a review.
-You can only ask for a review on the following grounds:
+The Ombudsman generally looks at all review requests.
+She will only change a decision if you: